Saudi economy vulnerable as corruption probe hits business old guard

 “It’s the old royal fiefdoms that are not in the Al Salman branch of the royal family that are now being purged,” said a Western analyst.

-“It’s a further centralizing of political and economic power, and a seizing of the private assets that those fiefdoms have accumulated.”
+“It’s a further centralising of political and economic power, and a seizing of the private assets that those fiefdoms have accumulated.”

 Additional reporting by Tom Arnold and Stephen Kalin; Editing by Andrew Torchia/Jeremy Gaunt